FAQ'S AND USEFUL GUEST INFORMATION

 We have a large car park outside the front of the hotel which is complimentary for our hotel and leisure club guests.

-Spirit Health Club:
+You Fit Health Club:

-Why not relax and enjoy our free on site Leisure Club (Indoor pool, jacuzzi, sauna, steam room and gym).
+Why not relax and enjoy our free on-site Leisure Club (Indoor pool, jacuzzi, sauna, steam room, and gym).

 Nearest Petrol Station - Shell Garage, Ipswich Rd, Norwich NR4 6LA

 Go out of the hotel car park leaving on the Ipswich Road side, turn right onto Ipswich road itself and follow this road for approximately half a mile.
-Shell Garage on the right hand side.
+Shell Garage on the right-hand side.